 4. Created a Targeted Cover Letter

-The cover letter is an excellent tool for expanding beyond the information that’s in the resume and communicating the details around your transition.
-Avoid reiterating what’s already in the resume, and focus on telling an impactful story around why you’re looking to make a change, and what draws you to the industry, organizations, or role.
-Culture fit is also important, so don’t be afraid to mention what inspires you about the company, their mission, or their work.
+A cover letter is an excellent tool for expanding beyond the information that’s in the resume and communicating the details around your transition.
+Avoid reiterating what’s already in the resume, and focus on telling an impactful story around why you’re looking to make a change, and what draws you to the industry, organization, or role.
+Culture fit is also important, so don’t be afraid to mention what inspires you about the company, its mission, or its work.

 The challenge for any career changer comes in positioning yourself competitively against candidates with more traditional backgrounds in that industry.
 You’ll also want to highlight your transferrable experience and summarize why you feel you’re a strong candidate for the role.